 Pet quality of life:

-Ask Dr. Huang what is most on her mind when she treats pets and she will reply, “Pain management.”
-Making sure pets are free from pain during and following procedures, and throughout their lifetimes, she says is not only her responsibility as a veterinarian, but is essential to each pet’s recovery, health, wellbeing, and quality of life.
+Ask Dr. Huang what is most on her mind when she treats pets and she will reply, “pain management and implementation of Fear Free practices.”
+Making sure pain and stress are minimized before, during, and following procedures, and throughout their lifetimes, is not only her responsibility as a veterinarian, but is essential to each pet’s recovery, health, well-being, and quality of life.

 Experience / background: